smokephisticated/smokephisticated/pages/pieces/bongs/ice-bongs.md

 ## Conclusion

-Although the great debate between whether ice notches are dangerous and worth the risk is an age-old debate between stoners in forums and rotation—the decision is yours—but whatever you do, keep informed and stay Smokephisticated.
+Although the great debate between whether ice notches are dangerous and worth the risk is an age-old discussion between stoners in forums and rotation — the decision is yours — but whatever you do, keep informed on the facts and stay Smokephisticated.